shalomtou/weather-widget-cdn/README.md

 ### Installation

-To use the Weather Widget via CDN, include the following script tags in your HTML file:
+To use the Weather Widget via CDN, include the following script tags in your HTML header:

 ```html
 <link